Office of Energy Efficiency and Renewable Energy, Department of Energy.

 - How should DOE address buildings that are better than or above code in compliance evaluation?

-- Are there other approaches to energy code compliance that have involved public utility commissions and public utilities?
+- Are there other approaches to energy code compliance that have Start Printed Page 47681involved public utility commissions and public utilities?

 - What roles do public/private utilities have or could take in improving energy code compliance?
 Can evaluation of energy code compliance could be considered similarly to evaluation of utility “above code” programs.